 Equipment and workstation

 Live audio engineers can also choose between digital and analog mixing boards.
 Digital boards typically cost more, as they can instantly store and recall settings, connect to the internet for updates and add-ons, etc. But sound guys typically go with what they know.
 Digital boards can take some getting used to, especially for people who learned on strictly analog consoles.
 But the choices are plentiful.
-For instance, a live sound engineer might use a Midas M32 Digital Mixer or a Soundcraft Si Impact Digital Mixer, or a simpler Mackie ProFX12v2 Analog Mixer for smaller gigs.
+For instance, a live sound engineer might use a Digital Mixer like a Midas M32 or a Soundcraft Si Impact, or a simpler Mackie ProFX12v2 Analog Mixer for smaller gigs.

 Acoustics and room